TracyT20/BTC-price-change-alert/README.md

 # BTC-price-change-alert
-Receive an email containing a recent and relevant news article, if the price of BTC changes by +-3%  between yesterday and the day before
+Receive an email containing a recent and relevant news article, if the price of BTC changes by +-3%  between yesterday and the day before.

-This program was built using data from several APIs
+If you are a Bitcoin trader, investor or enthusiast, this program permits you to stay up to date with significant changes in the markets, without doing any acticve work.
+You get live up to date news articles in your inbox.

+This program can be hosted on the cloud such that it  runs authomatically everyday at a particular time, using [Python Anywhere](https://www.pythonanywhere.com/).

 ## Installation Guide
 ### 1. Clone the Repository